danilodelucio/Nuke_Start_Screen/README.md

 # Installing ⚙️

+# Nuke Compatibility ☢️

+# License 📝
+Permission is granted to use this tool for Commercial or Non-Commercial purposes under the following conditions:

+1. You may not claim authorship of or sell this tool.
+2. You may not modify the code or any part that alters its original appearance (including icons or cover images).

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

 # Troubleshooting 🛠️
 If you have feedback, suggestions, or feature requests, please visit the [Discussions](https://github.com/danilodelucio/Nuke_Start_Screen/discussions) page and create a **New Discussion**.